avsm/ocaml-minima-theme/README.md

 [doc]: http://docs.mirage.io/minima-theme/

-## Sample programs
+## Templates

-If you installed minima-theme with `opam` sample programs are located in the directory `opam config var minima-theme:doc`.
+If you installed minima-theme with `opam` the runtime templates are located in the directory `opam config var minima-theme:share`.
+This is looked up by default if no base directory is provided when `Minima_theme.v` is called.

-In the distribution sample programs and tests are located in the [`test`](test) directory of the distribution.
-They can be built with:

-    ocamlbuild -use-ocamlfind test/tests.otarget

-The resulting binaries are in `_build/test`.

-- `test.native` tests the library, nothing should fail.